McNamara84/elmo/README.md

 	2. Composer upgrade
 Prequisite for that is composer.
 If you don't have it consider brew install composer or other options

-The following third-party dependencies are included in header.html and footer.html:
+The following third-party dependencies are included in header.php and footer.html:

 - [Bootstrap 5.3.3](https://github.com/twbs/bootstrap/releases)<br>
   For the design, responsiveness and dark mode.